-Sterling steadies after worst week in nine months versus euro
+Sterling steadies after worst week in 9 months versus euro

 "While it is certainly possible that sterling could remain subdued this summer, the risk is political crosscurrents could leave the currency exposed to sharp moves to the downside," wrote BNY Mellon strategists in a note to clients.

 "Given where GBP is currently trading it may therefore be worth keeping a close eye on political developments this weekend."
+(Editing by Toby Chopra)